labgrid-project/labgrid/doc/configuration.rst

 NetworkYKUSHPowerPort
 +++++++++++++++++++++
-A :any:`NetworkYKUSHPowerPort` describes a `YKUSHPowerPort`_ available on a remote computer.
+A :any:`NetworkYKUSHPowerPort` describes a `YKUSHPowerPort`_ resource available on a remote computer.

 USBPowerPort
 ++++++++++++